ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/kb/document-identifier-generation.markdown

   The server

 * **Description**:
-  * Upon document creation, providing a string that ends with a _slash_ ( / ) for the document ID will cause the server to generate a **server-side ID**.
+  * Upon document creation, providing a document ID string that ends with a _slash_ ( / ) will cause the server to generate a **server-side ID**.
-  * RavenDB server will create a new etag in the database scope (see 'Last Document Etag' in [Database Stats](../../../todo-update-me-later)).
+  * The RavenDB server that is handling the request will increment the value of its [Last Document Etag](../../../todo-update-me-later)).
     This _Etag_ and the _Server Node Tag_ are appended by the server to the end of the ID string provided.
   * Since the etag on which the ID is based changes upon any adding, deleting or updating a document,
     the only guarantee about the Server-Side ID is that it is always increasing, but not always sequential.